Make this quick and easy Pan Fried Crispy Pork Belly in 40 minutes. Only 4…

-In the old days, crab roe was used as the characteristic orange topping for Siu Mai (Shumai).
+In the old days, people used crab roe as the characteristic orange colored topping for these dumplings.
 Since that is not easily available, a little creativity and artistic license can be used here.
 Ingredients commonly used are salted egg yolks and chopped carrots.
 You can also use fresh fish roe but that has to be added only after steaming.

 Similar Tools Used in Making These Siu Mai (Shumai)

 This post contains affiliate links.
 Please read my disclosure policy here.

 - Combine ground pork, Chinese mushrooms, water chestnuts, shrimps, Shao Hsing cooking wine, soy sauce, salt, and ground pepper in a medium bowl.
 Mix well and leave to marinate for 20 minutes.

 - Prepare a steamer by filling a large pot with an inch of water.
 Bring water to a boil.